 Our clients had outgrown the design of their small, family garden and wanted a space which was less a football pitch and more a space for relaxing and entertaining.

 Our clients’ garden in Kentish Town was actually a reasonably sized, small family garden.
 However the lack of interest in the original garden immediately drew the eye to the back wall, which in turn made the garden feel smaller.

 The existing garden included:

 The lack of attractive features and focal points, the overgrown planting scheme and the imposing brick wall at the back, all combined to give the impression that the garden was an uninviting space which its owners had outgrown.

 One successful way of designing a small garden is to divide the space into a number of different zones.
 Done well, this actually increases the feeling of space as you develop separate areas within the garden, each of which create interest.
 You might include a seating area, a playing area, a dining area and planting beds.

+Using a strong geometric design, we created a sunny patio area and new planting beds.
 Not only did this hide the uninteresting brick wall, it also created a destination in the garden and a reason to explore the back of the space.

 The existing exotic tree ferns and palms were kept, and new shrubs and perennials added to create a colourful urban retreat which can be enjoyed throughout the year.